 As early as the 18th century, Adam Smith, the father of modern economics, devoted himself to the study of family.
 Even so, family economics as a field has long been neglected.
 Michèle Tertilt is one of the most renowned economists to change that.
 Her work tackles the various decisions that are made within the family, from the division of labor to the number of children.
-As if one research area wasn’t enough, Tertilt also looks at credit markets, bankruptcy systems and, most recently, HIV policies and the financial decision making of couples.
+As if one research area wasn’t enough, Tertilt also looks at credit markets, bankruptcy systems and, most recently, the impact of the coronavirus on gender equality.

 At a glance